Trump supporters protest at Arizona voting center while ballots are tallied

 ARIZONA AG INVESTIGATES WHETHER SHARPIE USERS' BALLOTS WERE REJECTED IN BATTLEGROUND STATE

-The protests came as the president claimed there were major problems with the voting and the ballot counting in the state.
+The protests came as the president claimed there were major problems with the voting and ballot counting in the state.
 Trump's team demanded a recount in Wisconsin and filed a lawsuit in Michigan to stop ballots from being counted.

 Trump won Florida, Ohio, Texas and others, while Biden carried Arizona, Minnesota and New Hampshire, according to the Fox News Decision Desk.

-The president's reelection campaign has maintained that Trump can win the state and called for heightened transparency into the counting of ballots there.
+The Trump 2020 Campaign has maintained that the president can win the state and called for heightened transparency into the counting of ballots there.
 Maricopa is the largest county in Arizona, home to the state capital of Phoenix and 62% of its 7.28 million residents.

+It ranks as the No. 2 most populous county in the nation with 3.9 million residents, trailing only Los Angeles County, which has 9.9 million residents.

-The crowd gathered around 7:30 p.m. before filled the parking lot at the center, where sheriff's deputies were guarding both the outside of the building and the counting inside, reports said.
-At least five of the protesters carried assault-style rifles and others wore handguns, according to the paper.
+The crowd gathered around 7:30 p.m. local time before filling the parking lot at the center, where sheriff's deputies were guarding both the outside of the building and the counting inside, reports said.
+At least five protesters carried assault-style rifles and others wore handguns, according to the paper.
+(Arizona is a permit-less carry state.)

 Some were able to get inside and ask questions about the vote count before being asked to leave, Phoenix's KNXV-TV reported.

-As of 9 p.m., the Maricopa County Sheriff’s Office said it was aware of the protest and monitoring the crowd, and “everyone is peaceful and no arrest has been made."
+As of 9 p.m., the Maricopa County Sheriff’s Office said it was aware of the protest and was monitoring the crowd, and “everyone is peaceful and no arrest has been made."

 While most of the demonstrators showed support for the president, a few counterprotesters arrived and held up anti-Trump signs.